-By default, the speed remains twice normal speed (2x), but you can hit any rate button.
+By default, the speed remains twice normal speed (2x), that means you can speed up iMovie more than 2x, but you can hit any rate button.

-The market offers alternatives to speed up iMovie with an intuitive interface.
+The market offers alternatives on how to speed up iMovie with an intuitive interface.
 Look for highly specialized features that will make editing extremely enjoyable and immersive.
-A vast majority of the tools boast standard features for editing that include rotation, trimming, splitting, cropping and merging.
-Other features to go for include video color tweak, customized texts watermark, scene detection or verdant screen.
+A vast majority of the tools boast standard features for editing that include rotation, trimming, splitting, cropping, and merging.
+Other features to go for include video color tweak, customized texts watermark, scene detection, or verdant screen.

-Speeding up videos constitutes a staple, simple and innovative technique to broadening iMovie HD’s repertoire of effects, transitions or titles. iMovie distinguishes itself from Adobe video-editing toolkit as an easy to use the tool.
+Speeding up videos constitutes a staple, simple and innovative technique to broadening iMovie HD’s repertoire of effects, transitions, or titles. iMovie distinguishes itself from Adobe's video-editing toolkit as an easy-to-use tool.
 All versions of the program allow you to speed up a video.